Representation Theory of Finite Groups: Burnside's Theorem

-Now we know that $G$ is not simple so it has a proper normal subgroup, say $N$.
+Since we know that $G$ is not simple, it has a proper normal subgroup, say $N$.
 The order of $N$ and $G/N$ both satisfy the hypothesis hence they are solvable.
-Thus $G$ is solvable. \end{proof}
+Thus $G$ is solvable (see Proposition 10, Section 6.1~\cite{df}). \end{proof}